 Where the majority of facilities supported the critical activities of the movement, the Chávez home was a place for family, rest, and grounding.
-The area includes the home, surrounding fenced-in landscape, Helen's Garden, and a small assembly of a few picnic tables under a cluster of shady trees.
-The site is currently not open to the public, however, the monument is considering doing so in the future.
-School groups are occasionally brought into the fenced-off area for interpretive programming.
-While the landscape surrounding the home contains gentle slopes, getting to the site itself requires following a steep roadway including from the location where the current passenger drop-off is located.
-If it is decided that the monument will allow interior access to the home by the public, an improved ramp to the front entrance would be required and interior routes would need to be modified or alternative programming provided.
+The area includes the home, surrounding fenced-in landscape, Helen's Garden, and 12 picnic tables under a cluster of shady trees.
+The site is currently not open to the public; however, the monument is considering doing so in the future.
+School groups are occasionally brought into the fencedoff area for interpretive programming.
+While the landscape surrounding the home contains gentle slopes, getting to the site itself requires following a roadway that exceeds the maximum slope requirements for accessible routes, including from the location where the current passenger drop-off is located.
+If it is decided that the monument will allow interior access to the home by the public, a proposed ramp to the front entrance would be required and interior routes would need to be modified or alternative programming provided.
 The picnic tables and the surfaces and routes between them need to be made accessible in support of the student groups that gather there during programs.
-This would also include improvements to routes leading to Helen's Garden where some areas are too narrow to access.
 Since the assessment, interpretive waysides have been installed outside the fence line which offer passive programming to those visitors who choose to access the site by following the path of the road.
 These waysides require audio description for those visitors who are blind or have low vision.